-A ceremony continued to this day in Teotihuacan, the Danza de los Voladores, is designed to give on-lookers the perception of birds descending from the heavens.
+An ancient ceremony continued to this day in Teotihuacan might hold some clues.
+Danza de los Voladores is designed to give on-lookers the perception of birds descending from the heavens.
 Some theorists believe Totonac flying dances represent Kukulcan's path from the sky to Earth as depicted in the temples and houses of Tulum.
-However, popular belief suggests pole flying originated as an attempt to please the gods to end drought.
+Light from the Sun to Earth follows a path into the Sun Pyramid like birds descending from the heavens, perhaps even dancing its way into the mirrored room and then interacting somehow with the mica sheets.
+However, popular belief does suggest pole flying originated as an attempt to please the gods to end drought.
 There are several variations, and each one is effective at creating death-defying, peaceful slow falls from the heavens, mesmerizing anyone who has the privilege to a show.

 † Article 3-15